SwedbankPay/developer.swedbankpay.com/payments/vipps/after-payment.md

 ### Purchase

-Posting a payment (operation purchase) returns the options of aborting the payment altogether or creating an authorization transaction through the `redirect-authorization` hyperlink.
+Posting a payment (operation `Purchase`) returns the options of aborting the payment altogether or creating an authorization transaction through the `redirect-authorization` hyperlink.